omoerbeek/pdns/pdns/recursordist/docs/dnssec.rst

 Current negative trust anchors can be queried from the recursor by sending a query for "negativetrustanchor.server CH TXT".
 This query will (if :ref:`setting-yaml-recursor.allow_trust_anchor_query` is enabled) return a TXT record per negative trust-anchor in the format ``"DOMAIN [REASON]"``.

-To configure a negative trust anchor, use the :ref:`setting-yaml-dnssec.negative_trustanchors` and restart the recursor.
+To permanently configure a negative trust anchor, use the :ref:`setting-yaml-dnssec.negative_trustanchors` and restart the recursor.
 The NTA entries require the name of the zone and an optional reason:

 .. code-block:: yaml